The following Programs and Events are hosted annually (see our Events Calendar here) by the Town of Truro Parks, Recreation and Culture Department:

 2017: “Moon over Marsh” by Christene Sandeson and “A Canada Story” by Alison Fielding

-Four nights a week, the Town of Truro offers free drop in programs that are open to all residents.
-These programs follow the calendar of the school they are located in, so if the school is closed for any reason, the recreational activity will be cancelled.
+Free drop in programs that are open to all residents.
+These programs follow the calendar of the school they are located in; if the school is closed for any reason, the recreational activity will be cancelled.

 - Adult Co-Ed Recreational Basketball from 7:30 - 9:00 pm at Truro Elementary School